JacobTheCoder87/credit-risk-model-stability/README.md

 cntincpaycont9m_3716944L: Number of incoming payments in the past 9 months.
 (Cash flow),
 cntpmts24_3658933L: Number of months with any incoming payment in last 24 months.
 (Stability of employment)
 commnoinclast6m_3546845L: Number of communications indicating low income in the last six months.
 (Income earned or Cash flow)
+empl_employedtotal_800L: Employment length of a person.
+(Stability of employment)
+empl_industry_691L: Employment Industry of the person.
+(Stability of employment)
+equalityempfrom_62L: Flag indicating a sudden change in the client's length of employment.
+(Stability of employment)
+maininc_215A: Client's primary income amount.
+(Income earned)

 2) Capital

 This consists of savings or investment account balances.

+From the feature_definitions:
+downpmt_116A: Amount of downpayment.
+(Investment account balances)

 3) Conditions